inmanta/inmanta-core/docs/guides/modules.rst

 or agent.
 By default this is in `.env` of the project for the compiler and in `/var/lib/inmanta/agent/env` for the agent.

-Inmanta uses a special format of requirements that was defined in a python PEP but never fully implemented in all python tools (setuptools and pip).
+Inmanta uses a special format of requirements that was defined in python PEP440 but never fully implemented in all python tools (setuptools and pip).
 Inmanta rewrites this to the syntax pip requires.
 This format allows module developers to specify a python dependency in a repo on a dedicated branch.
 And it allows inmanta to resolve the requirements of all module to a